datalorax/mlm2/content/post/homework-2/index.markdown

 ### 5: Adding predictors
 Include `coa` and `peer` as predictors in the model.
 Evaluate whether adolescents alcohol use trajectories (slopes) depend on these variables.
-You can extent your `{lme4}` model or your `gls()` model, regardless of your conclusions from above.
+You can extend your `{lme4}` model or your `gls()` model, regardless of your conclusions from above.
 Provide a brief summary of your findings (you do not have to interpret the entire model, just whether or not the trajectories depend on `coa` and/or `peer`).

 ### 6: Plots

 Produce the following plot.
 Don't worry about differences in the theming.
 Just get the basics structure.
-Note, I'm using the model that I felt displaye the best fit to the data to make my predictions.
+Note, I'm using the model that I felt displayed the best fit to the data to make my predictions.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />